adrian-mcmichael/docker-elastic-stack/README.md

 ## Running

-To initialise the folders that logstash will you to copy over its configuration and any test logs.
+To initialise the folders that logstash will use to copy over its configuration with any test logs.

 ```bash
 ./initialise.sh